ATXCyborg/PokemonTCGSim/README.md

 - [ ] Pokemon game with item cards
 - [ ] Pokemon game with supporter cards
 - [ ] Pokemon game with tool cards
+- [ ] Pokemon game with stadium cards